 Breakfast Cereals

 Eating breakfast cereals can be one of the worst ways to start your day.
-As most cereals are highly processed and contain huge amounts of carbs and are low in protein.
+Most cereals are highly processed contain vast amounts of carbs and are low in protein.
 A high protein, low carb breakfast option is the best for diabetes control and keeps you satiated.

 Honey